ujjwalv01/task-manager/README.md

-# Task Manager - Professional Full Stack Assignment
+# Task Manager - Full Stack Assignment

 A high-performance, visually stunning Task Manager application built as a technical assignment to demonstrate full-stack proficiency.
 This project features a cutting-edge design system, robust API architecture, and a seamless user experience.